TIPS FOR HYBRID MEETINGS

 - FAVOR THE REMOTE SPEAKER.
-When two people start speaking at once during a hybrid meeting and one of them is remote and the other one is in the flesh, favor the remote speaker because they have less context and are less presence in the room.
+When two people start speaking at once during a hybrid meeting and one of them is remote and the other one is in the office, favor the remote speaker because they have less context and less presence in the room.

 - TAKE BREAKS.
 If your meetings are longer than forty-five minutes, consider taking a break.
 Especially for the remote participants.
 Starting at a screen for prolonged periods of time can cause virtual fatigue.
 A short 5-minute break will help everyone (in the flesh and remote) come back refreshed and ready to engage.